Why does my car stall when I turn on the air conditioner?

 What is the air conditioning system?

-The air conditioning system in your car is what makes the cabin air temperature and quality comfortable.
-Also connected to the vehicle’s cooling system, it works in tandem to ensure the air you are breathing is the right temperature and filtered.
+The air conditioning system in your car makes the cabin air temperature and quality comfortable.
+It is also connected to the vehicle’s cooling system and works in tandem to ensure the air you are breathing is at the right temperature and filtered.

-Widely known as the HVAC (heating, ventilation, air conditioning) system, it also looks after heating.
-The cooling side of it simply removes the heat and moisture from the air in the vehicle cabin, and redistributes it as cool, dry air.
+Widely known as the HVAC (heating, ventilation, air conditioning) system, it also handles heating.
+The cooling side simply removes heat and moisture from the air in the vehicle cabin and redistributes it as cool, dry air.

 The air conditioning system is made up of several components that may vary depending on your vehicle, however the end result is the same.